 Joseph also serves on the Board of Directors of Greentown Learn, the educational non-profit affiliated with the world’s largest clean tech incubator, Greentown Labs.
 He grew up in Vancouver, Canada and went to Hampshire College in Amherst, Massachusetts.
 He now lives in Massachusetts.
 More information at www.steig.com

 Marilyn Waite is currently Program Officer, Climate and Clean Energy Finance at the Hewlett Foundation in Silicon Valley.
-She formerly lead the energy practice at Village Capital, where she finds, trains and invests in ventures solving pressing challenges in the energy sector.
+She formerly lead the energy practice at Village Capital, where she found, trained and invested in ventures solving pressing challenges in the energy sector.
 Marilyn has worked across four continents in investment (Lincoln International), public policy (National Academy of Sciences), and nuclear and renewable energy (AREVA).
 Author of Sustainability at Work, Marilyn also serves on the Board of Directors for The Biomimicry Institute and is a former Senior Research Fellow at Paul Hawken's Project Drawdown.
 Marilyn holds a Master’s degree with distinction in Engineering for Sustainable Development from the University of Cambridge and a Bachelor’s of Science degree in Civil and Environmental Engineering, magna cum laude, from Princeton University.

 Accel-VT Advisory Board Members